galenmckinley/galenmckinley.github.io/_posts/2019-3-15-blogbylauren.md

 ---
-title: Lauren on supporting women in STEM
+title: Lauren on women in STEM
 category:
 excerpt: Lauren Moseley's advice on supporting women in STEM
 %feature_text: <h1 style="color:Yellow;"> Lauren on supporting women in STEM </h1>